yacametztli (Mdz65r)

 Stephanie Wood

 One can see the symbol on a pre-Columbian pot that once held octli (pulque) in a blog from the University of Leicester.
 Multiple examples also appear in the Codex Mendoza on folio 71 recto, where we see people consuming pulque.
 The yacametztli also appears in the Codex Tudela and the Codex Magliabecchiano, where the goddess Mayahuel wears the ornament in her nose.
-These links come from a short article in >Mexicolore, where Gael Ollivier points to the association with pulque deities who wear the ornament and have this insignia on their shields.
+See the short article in Mexicolore, where Gael Ollivier points to the association with pulque deities who wear the ornament and have this insignia on their shields.
 It may be that this is more than just an iconographic symbol but also a glyph.

 Stephanie Wood